 Finally, although no reviewer raised this issue thus far in the review process, it seems germane: I think a critic may find it a weakness that you did not also analyze the covariate-adjusted cross-sectional effects that Anderson et al. also examined.
 I agree with your logic not to analyze them as you did the other findings, but it seems to me that at a minimum you should discuss your findings in relation to Anderson et al.'s finding that controlling for covariates reduced "the effect" substantially.
 Your analyses suggest that there are no small-study effects among the cross-sectional studies, but it would seem even those effects are also over-estimating "the effect."
 And these adjusted factors are relevant to a theory of when "the effect" is bigger or smaller.
 (Another way forward would be encouraging pooling of individual-level databases in individual-participant meta-analysis, which could examine such factors with the greatest sensitivity and statistical power.)

+[Sure.
+The partial effect sizes are small, and that’s interesting.
+See Ferguson’s paper, too, although I think it’s much too sloppy w/r/t what’s being adjusted for in the partials. ]

+We now mention individual-participant meta-analysis as another benefit of open data archival.

 4. Other comments.
 I am attaching a copy of your manuscript with further suggestions.
 Please contact me directly if you have any questions.